 Another explanation of why your Frenchie could be gagging is tracheobronchitis.
 You might have heard of it by its common title ‘kennel cough.‘

-That’s because its infectiousness which contributes to its high incidence among dogs, particularly those sheltered in public kennels or shelters.
+That’s because its infectiousness contributes to its high incidence among dogs, particularly those sheltered in public kennels or shelters.

 Kennel cough is transmitted by sneezing and coughing, and it can also be spread by fabrics or pets toys.
 With kennel cough, your Frenchie is more likely to develop several complications, such as white mucus with the cough.